genotrance/px/README.txt

 Px can be obtained in multiple ways:-

-- Download the latest binary ZIP from the releases page: https://github.com/genotrance/px/releases
+Download the latest binary ZIP from the releases page:
+    https://github.com/genotrance/px/releases

+Once downloaded, extract to a folder of choice and use the --save and --install commands as documented below.

+If Python is already available, Px can be run from source:-

-- Download a source ZIP of the latest release from above link.
+- Download a source ZIP of the latest release from above link

 - Clone the latest source:
     git clone https://github.com/genotrance/px